jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/3_Cases_D.typ

 Despite computational complexity increasing across all cases with higher #gls("lie") quantities, Case D exhibited particularly significant computational demands.

-// ---------------------------------- here ---------------------------------- //
-// note these adjustments must also be incorporated into 0_Discuss
-// its must be clear that everything is linked to lie, not just the domensioning:
-The developed optimization framework successfully answered critical questions for experimental structural testing, including #gls("lie") dimensioning, spatial distribution, force magnitude, and quantity determination.
+The developed optimization framework successfully answered critical questions for experimental structural testing, including the dimensioning, spatial distribution, force magnitudes, and quantity determination of #glspl("lie").

-Some optimizations were conducted on the High-Performance Computing (HPC) cluster #emp_[Barnard] at the Technical University Dresden.
+Some optimizations were conducted on the High-Performance Computing (HPC) cluster #emp_[Barnard] at the TUD Dresden University of Technology.
-However, all optimization cases can be executed on conventional desktop computers.
+However, all optimization cases can also be executed on conventional desktop computers.
 This was confirmed by performing the majority of computations on standard hardware (Intel i5-10500 CPU, 3.10 GHz, 6 cores/12 threads, 16 GB RAM).
-Using this hardware specifications, the complete analysis spanning configurations from four to eight #glspl("lie") yielded computation times ranging from a few hours to under a day, depending on the number of required iterations.
+Using these hardware specifications, the complete analysis, spanning configurations from four to eight #glspl("lie"), yielded computation times ranging from a few hours to less than a day, depending on the number of required iterations.

-The results demonstrate the feasibility of achieving satisfactory #gls("ld") while meeting practical engineering constraints.
-The framework's adaptability to diverse requirements indicates its potential value for future #gls("swith") structural testing and certification processes.
+The results demonstrate the feasibility of achieving satisfactory #gls("ld") while adhering to practical engineering constraints.
+The framework's flexibility and adaptability highlight its potential value for future #gls("swith") structural testing and certification processes.
 ])